Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 After Max is released spike uses this opportunity to persuaded him to join the Revolution he is starting Max tells hat it is not a good idea and that he will go about it the right way.

 ### 4. Meeting The Mentor
-Episodes:
+Episodes: 7, 8

 Airiona gives Max a new Cyber.Beast supplied by Spike.
 Max recognizes it as the Greater honeyguide--one of the two Cyber.Beast he and spike found.

 Max joins Airiona and Xenos' team.

-## Act 2
 ### 5. Crossing The Threshold
-Episodes:
+Episodes: 9, 10, 11, 12

 Xenos' team is called irrsponsible for doing it as he could get killed out there and hope to never see him out there again

 Dispite being signed by Xenos' team he is still sidelined

 Max fights Airiona outside of cyberspace Xeno/Airiona tells Max if he can beat her he can join/fight in the next match

+## Act 2

 ### 6. Tests, Allies, Enemies
-Episodes:
+Episodes: 10, 11, 12, 13, 14, 15, 16, 17

 Minia is traded to Max's team

-Minia protects a bullied Max maybe as a flashback as she reflects back on far he has come along

 Airiona wonders why he is calls Minia My Nia

 (scene as a flashback){
 At one point Max and Jax finds a struggling Minia in cyberspace saving from a cyber.beast.
 Jax tells her is hybrids has to stick together after he carries her to safety.
 Max then begins to call her my nia and Jax joins in on the joke despite initially correcting him upon realizing the joke.
 }

 The cyvolters have revealed their selves and has been causing trouble with the new tech that Max created

+A crime is being commited Minia telports to arrest the crimmal to her surprise they arer using the weapons Max has be using

+She is ganged up on by these Cyvolters Thunora and Akia some are even Cybervators which include Airiona and Carla

+Minia has no energy left just before Airiona goes to kill her Max joins in to help

+Airiona stops her attack short

+Airiona: Max!

+Max is at first confused but makes a quip

+Max(smiles): I guess I'm famous/admired even by other Cybervators

+Minia thinks about has the tables has turned

+(flashback scene){
+Minia protects a bullied Max who was once fat and bald as a  as she reflects back on far he has come along }

+Soon after Jax apears to help as well

+Max and Jax fight together but sepratly as neither wants help from the other

+Max is surprised to find that Airiona is a Cyvolter and stops Jax from finishing her or cuting her tail off leting her escape.
+Jax is enraged by this Max exclaims that she is not a bad.
+Jax Responds that she tried to kill Minia how is she not a bad guy

 ### 7. Approach To The Inmost Cave
-Episodes:
+Episodes: 19, 20, 21, 22

+Max asks Spike if he was behind the recent attacks he tells him "No of course not, I told you the Citizens will eventually rise up to take their right full place as the masters of Cybervators".

 Max prepares for the championship training, stratigizing, and developing more tech.

 Max thinks about spike he starts to contemplate the potential ramifications of create this technology

+Xenos tells him that the citizens ned him now more than ever as he must lead them so he can no longer turn back

 ### 8. Ordeal, Death, Rebirth
-Episodes:
+Episodes: 23, 24, 25, 26, 27, 28, 29, 30

 Just before Max has a chance to test his tech Jax again tries to stop Max from becoming a Cybervator by taking away his one and only cyber.beast.